nathan-www/micro-php/README.md

 # teeny-php
 A tiny, one-file PHP microframework.
 Teeny is a tiny framework made for simplicity and ease of use.
-It takes some basic principals from Slim and Laravel, but takes out the difficult installation and steep learning curve.<br>
+It takes some basic principals from Slim and Laravel, but takes out the difficult installation and steep learning curve.<br><br>
-**Core features**
+**Core features:**
 * Routing
 * Validation
 * Template engine